 Where to Sleep

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Travellers report that the staff are friendly and that comfortable seating conducive for sleeping can be found on the landside.
 There are reportedly comfortable seats near the baggage claim, and armrest-free seating and dimmed lights near the security screening gates.
 The airport is described as especially cold during the winter, so consider bringing a sleeping bag or travel blanket if planning to spend the night.
 For uninterrupted sleep, there is a hotel across the street from the terminal and others within a quick shuttle ride away.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 If sleeping in Spokane Airport does not appeal to you, there are hotels near the airport: